North American P-51 Mustang in New Zealand service: Territorial Air Force

 In late 1948, the long dormant Territorial Air Force (TAF) was reestablished as part of the New Zealand government's moves to improve its ability to mobilise its military forces in the event of an outbreak of hostilities.
 The TAF squadrons were intended to have a fighter role but there were no available aircraft at the time.
 Accordingly, a decision was made by the RNZAF to activate the stored Mustangs.
 Beginning in August 1951, the Mustangs were taken out of storage, assembled, and delivered to the TAF squadrons.
-Recruitment to the TAF had been slow, not helped by the usage of the dated de Havilland Tiger Moth and North American Harvards that initially equipped the four TAF squadrons, but improved once the Mustangs entered service.
+Recruitment to the TAF had been slow, not helped by the usage of the dated de Havilland Tiger Moth and North American Harvards that initially equipped the four TAF squadrons but improved once the Mustangs entered service.

 The first TAF squadron to receive its allotment of four Mustangs was No. 4 (Otago) Squadron.
 The following year, each of No. 1 to No. 3 Squadrons received five Mustangs.
 The remaining Mustangs, seven in total, were assembled and placed in storage at Rukuhia to be called upon as replacement aircraft for the TAF.
 During assembly, one was found to have been damaged, probably when its crate was dropped when being disembarked on arrival in New Zealand.
-It and another of the replacements were subsequently cannabilised for parts without ever seeing service.
+It and another of the replacements were subsequently cannibalised for parts without ever seeing service.

 The Mustangs were a natural metal finish when first assembled but then had the majority of its upper and flight surfaces painted in silver; the remainder of the aircraft was polished.
 Standard RNZAF roundels were used, these being placed over the star of the USAAF markings and leaving the bars extending either side.
 The bars were later replaced with a checkerboard pattern, the colours depending on the territorial colours of the squadron.